-Compared to the rest of the Greater Boston market, the Back Bay submarket has more expensive rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Greater Boston market, the Back Bay submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 17 listings have been posted online, which means new listings are probably going fast.
+In the last 90 days, 19 listings have been made available, which means listings most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
+About 11% of the available space in the Back Bay are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 9,800 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are close to 6 stories.
-Most buildings in this region were built in 1925 and are Class A.
+Even though the median size is 34,940 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are close to 6 stories.
+Most buildings in this area were built in 1923 and are Class A.

-A large portion of this market is residential, but there's plenty of office_space.
-Arts, entertainment, and restaurants are the dominant industries in this area.
+A large portion of this region is residential, but there's plenty of office_space.
+Arts, entertainment, and restaurants are the dominant industries in this market.
 Most of the occupants of Back Bay work from home.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.